JUPIX AND PROPERTYFILE

 7.2 The Provider shall follow its archiving procedures for Client Data, as such procedures may be amended by the Provider in its sole discretion from time to time.
 In the event of any loss or damage to Client Data, the Client’s sole and exclusive remedy shall be for the Provider to use reasonable commercial endeavours to restore the lost or damaged Client Data from the latest copy of such Client Data maintained by the Provider.
 The Provider shall not be responsible for any loss, destruction, alteration or disclosure of Client Data caused by any third party (except those third parties sub‐contracted by the Provider to perform services related to Client Data maintenance and back‐up).

-7.3 If the Client is a franchisee, the Client agrees that the Provider may provide the Client’s franchisor with access to and copies of the Client Data.
+7.3 If the Client is a franchisee or group company, the Client agrees that the Provider may provide the Client’s franchisor and/or Client’s group companies with access to and copies of the Client Data.

 7.4 The Provider and the Client acknowledge that for the purposes of the Data Protection Legislation, the Client is the Data Controller and the Provider is the Data Processor of any Personal Data that Client provides to the Provider under the Contract (“Client Personal Data”).
 The categories of Client Personal Data to be processed by the Provider and the processing activities to be performed under the Contract are:

-Provision by the Provider and use by the Client of Services (including the Applications).
+Provision by the Provider and use by the Client of Jupix Services (including the Applications).

 Nature and purpose

-The Provider processes the Client Personal Data for the purpose of providing the Services to the Client.
-The Services comprise providing hosted Applications for use by the Client’s Authorised Users.
+The Provider processes the Client Personal Data for the purpose of providing the Jupix Services to the Client.
+The Jupix Services comprise providing hosted Applications for use by the Client’s Authorised Users.
 The Applications are software applications that enable estate agents and letting agents to market properties (including by hosting a diary function with details of actual or prospective purchasers or tenants), manage communications with clients (property vendors or landlords), generate practice management reports and, in the case of PropertyFile, provide a platform for vendors, landlords, purchasers and tenants to view information relating to properties.
+To the extent that any Client Information includes any Client Personal Data, the Client agrees that the Provider may process the Client Personal Data in order to anonymise and aggregate the Client Personal Data for use in connection with the exercise of the grant of rights by the Client pursuant to Clause 8.3.

 Name, address, contact number, email, search preferences (type of property sought), financial position (house to sell, need a mortgage, etc.), bank details (landlords), IP address for anyone submitting an electronic signature through PropertyFile, mortgage provider, scans of ID documents (for anti‐money laundering purposes), electronic copies of signed documents such as tenancy agreements, emails between agents and parties, Search Data and Verification Information (if the Identity Check Services are used).